 Portage is a home visiting service for pre-school age children who are experiencing difficulties with their development.
 The Portage worker assesses the needs of each child and in partnership with the parent builds on the skills that the child already has acquired through a programme of structured activities.
 The Portage worker may visit your home on a regular basis to work with you and your child.
-The service is supervised by the Principal Educational Psychologist (PEP), who receives and considers all referrals.
+The service is managed by Health who receives and considers all referrals.

-Parents can gain access to the services of the Portage worker by requesting an assessment from the Senior Clinical Medical Officer (SCMO), following discussion with their doctor or health visitor.
-The SCMO will, in consultation with the EP, decide whether or not the Portage Service is appropriate.
+Parents can gain access to the services of the Portage worker; following discussion with their doctor or health visitor, who will decide whether or not the Portage Service is appropriate.

-2. The Advisory Teacher
+2. The Principal Officer SEN

-The advisory teacher works under the direction of the Head of School Improvement and the PEP and her role is to :
+The Principal Officer ALN works under the direction of the Chief Education Officer and her role is to:

 - discuss with you, your child's placement;

-- to arrange visits to school;

 - to provide practical support;

 - to support parents who may be asked to contribute to drawing up a Statement of Special Educational Needs.

-Parents can gain access to the services of the advisory teacher by contacting the EP and SEN Service on (01685) 724642.
+Parents can gain access to the services of the Principal Officer SEN by contacting the SEN Team on (01685) 724616.